shraddha0822/AD-Sentiment-Analysis/README.md

 ## Deployment

-The application is deployed on Render and accessible through a public URL.
+The application is deployed on Render and accessible through the public URL : https://ad-sentiment-analysis.onrender.com/

----

-## Notes

-* Ensure that the scikit-learn version matches between training and deployment.
-* Do not upload the `venv/` folder (use a `.gitignore` file).

 ---